benjvi/benjvi.github.io/_posts/2020-03-08-An-Anti-Tutorial-Storing-Events-In-Prometheus.markdown

 image: ibelonghere.png
 ---

 In this post, we're going to start *designing* a system to query bank and card transaction using the Prometheus Time Series Database (TSDB).
-This will be based on a [small project I previously created](github.com/benjvi/personal-finance-machine), to do some basic analysis of my personal finances via SQL queries.
+This is based on a [small project I previously created](github.com/benjvi/personal-finance-machine), to do some basic analysis of my personal finances via SQL queries.
 The project does some basic labelling of transactions, and uses those labels to make some aggregations on incomings and outgoings over time.

 I strongly believe that, in order to understand a technology, you have to understand what you *shouldn't* do with it, as well as what you *can*.
 This understanding is particularly important when moving from a SQL database to a more specialized form of data storage, as is the case here.